puff-dayo/Matcha-Chat/README.md

 **Matcha Chat** is a **GUI** chat app for **Windows OS** designed to chat with a **local language model AI**, built with a [Python](https://www.python.org/) backend and a [Pyside](https://pypi.org/project/PySide6/) front end.

-The app interface allows for **easy** one-click installation of [llama.cpp](https://github.com/ggerganov/llama.cpp) and [Wizard Vicuna](https://huggingface.co/TheBloke/Wizard-Vicuna-7B-Uncensored-GGUF), message sending, system configuration, and management of character cards.
+The app interface allows for **easy** clicks installation of [llama.cpp](https://github.com/ggerganov/llama.cpp) , [Wizard Vicuna](https://huggingface.co/TheBloke/Wizard-Vicuna-7B-Uncensored-GGUF) and vision ability from [llava-v1.5-7b-q4](https://huggingface.co/jartine/llava-v1.5-7B-GGUF/), message sending, system configuration, and management of character cards.

-**How to update: simply replace the binary file.**
+**How to update: simply replace the .exe file.**

 ## Features

 - **Easy-to-use chat interface**: A simple and intuitive chat interface.
-- **One-click(s) installation**: Download essential files and start a chat with just a push of  button.
-Configure threading, content size, and GPU settings easily.
+- **Clicks installation**: Download essential files and start a chat with just some pushes of button.
+Configure settings easily.
 - **Character management**: Load and save character cards(json) for personalized chat experiences.
 - **Hardware acceration support**: Choose between openBLAS and cuBLAS.
-- **Highly efficient**: The GUI component of the software is consuming only ~32MB of RAM, representing a significant resource saving compared to running a web UI in Chrome, allowing even devices with 8GB of RAM to run models quantized to 5-bit.
+- **Highly efficient**: The GUI component of the software is consuming only ~64MB of RAM, representing a significant resource saving compared to running a web UI in Chrome, allowing even devices with 8GB of RAM to run text models quantized to 5-bit.
-- **Auto Dark/Light mode**
+- **Vision ability**: Send images into your llama chat.

 ![1700484685905](https://github.com/puff-dayo/Matcha-Chat/assets/84665734/e998b24f-46f3-4d67-9ab7-ee70c1ba6659)